kogakure/website-hugo-stefanimhoff.de/app/content/articles/2008/openstreetmap.md

 ---
-language: de
+language: en
-title: 'Kostenlose Vektorkarten mit OpenStreetMap *'
+title: 'Free Vector Maps with OpenStreetMap'
-description: 'Einführung in OpenStreetMap, eine kostenlose OpenSource-Alternative zu Google Maps.
-Besonders, wenn man vektorbasierte Kartendaten in einem eigenen Projekt einsetzen möchte, ist OpenStreetMap eine fantastische Möglichkeit.'
+description: 'Introducing OpenStreetMap, a free open source alternative to Google Maps.
+Especially if you want to use vector-based map data in your own project, OpenStreetMap is a fantastic option.'
 author: Stefan Imhoff
 slug: openstreetmap
 date: 2008-09-06T18:59:00+02:00